tidev/ti.admob/ios/documentation/view.md

  Sent when an ad request loaded an ad.
 This is a good opportunity to add this view to the hierarchy if it has not yet been added.
 If the ad was received as a part of the server-side auto refreshing, you can examine the hasAutoRefreshed property of the view.
+Use the `adUnitId` property of the callback to identify the ad that was loaded.

 ### didFailToReceiveAd